universitytheater/utheater.github.io/_shows/2024/Fall/fall-weekend-workshops.md

     Cast:
     - name: Maggie Banks
       role: Cassie Peoria
-      Bio: “is a first-year MENG major.
+      bio: "is a first-year MENG major.
 This is her first UT show, and she's feeling pretty skibidi about it!
 Past credits include A Tale of Two Cities (a door).
-Her favorite card is the ace of clubs.“
+Her favorite card is the ace of clubs."
     - name: Sean Moore
       role: Ryan Capilla
-      bio: “is fourth year majoring in economics, math and philosophy.
+      bio: "is fourth year majoring in economics, math and philosophy.
 In UT he has experience with Theater[24] (Writer, Actor), and has performed in The Play that Goes Wrong (Jonathan).
-This is his first time performing in a musical since high school and hopes you have as much fun watching the show as the cast has performing it.”
+This is his first time performing in a musical since high school and hopes you have as much fun watching the show as the cast has performing it."
     - name: Ellie Levy
       role: Aurelia Arthurs
       bio: "is a first-year TAPS and Political Science major from Chicago.
 This is her first UT credit but she has been acting in plays and musicals for almost a decade.
 Her favorite card in a deck is the queen of hearts."